 - Side panniers can normally be kept on the bike; a top box should be removed and placed on the floor of the crate (if you have one).

 - Deflate the tyres to around 26psi and slacken off the suspension, ready for the bike to be strapped down to the crate or pallet.

-- Ensure the bike is clean and free from leaks, as so it doesn’t fall foul of the often rigorous quarantine inspection.
+- Ensure the bike is clean and free from leaks, as so it doesn’t fall foul of a rigorous quarantine inspection.
 If you are sending your bike to Australia or New Zealand, there are rigorous quarantine rules and you motorcycle must be almost showroom cleanliness.